 - Students who receive grades of C-,D+, D, F, or a W in any subsequent NUR course, may not proceed with the program unless the student applies for readmission and is approved to repeat the course.
 Nursing students requesting readmission due to interruption of the specified progression through the program of study, for any reason, are not guaranteed a seat in the course requested.
 Readmission is dependent on clinical space availability, review of the student's academic eligibility, and final review by the Nursing Admissions Committee.
-Students can be reinstated into a NUR course only one time. - Students who receive grades of C-, D+, D, F, or a W in Fundamentals of Nursing I (NUR152) will be dismissed from the program and must reapply for admission following all admission requirements.
-Students who reapply are not guaranteed a seat and must meet all admission requirements. - A total of two unsuccessful attempts resulting in a grade of C-, D+, D, F, or a W in any NUR course will result in dismissal from the nursing program and the student is no longer eligible for the Nursing Program( exception Nursing Dosage Calculations NUR153).

-A total of three unsuccessful attempts resulting in a grade of C-, D+, D, F, or a W in Nursing Dosage Calculations (NUR153) will result in dismissal from the nursing program and the student is no longer eligible for the Nursing Program.
+Students can be reinstated into a NUR course only one time. - Course from the previous enrollment will be considered and are based on the items below: - Core courses taken within the Nursing Program should be no older than two (2) calendar years. - Science courses needed for the major should be no older than five (5) calendar years. - Review and acceptance of all courses will be done on an individual basis by the Nursing Admissions Committee. - Students who receive grades of C-, D+, D, F, or a W in Fundamentals of Nursing One (NUR152) will be dismissed from the program and must reapply for admission following all admission requirements.
+Students who reapply are not guaranteed a seat and must meet all admission requirements. - A total of two unsuccessful attempts resulting in a grade of C-, D+, D, F, or a W in any NUR course will result in dismissal from the nursing program and the student is no longer eligible for the Nursing Program( exception Nursing Dosage Calculations NUR153). - A total of three unsuccessful attempts resulting in a grade of C-, D+, D, F, or a W in Nursing Dosage Calculations (NUR153) will result in dismissal from the nursing program and the student is no longer eligible for the Nursing Program.